Oscillations in the stochastic gravitational wave background from sharp features and particle production during inflation: Discussion and outlook

 \textbf{Probing primordial features with Stochastic Gravitational Wave Backgrounds.--} Features of the primordial curvature power spectrum are theoretically extremely motivated and detecting them would provide a unique insight into the physics of the early universe.
 This could for instance pinpoint particular models of inflation, test the inflationary paradigm or point to alternatives to it, or establish the existence of heavy particles beyond the reach of terrestrial experiments \cite{Chen:2010xka,Chluba:2015bqa,Slosar:2019gvt}.
-To date, observational constraints and prospects for detection have concentrated on the CMB, Large Scale Structure surveys and 21cm tomography (see e.g.~\cite{Chen:2016zuu,Chen:2016vvw} for the latter two).
+To date, observational constraints and prospects for detection have concentrated on the CMB, Large Scale Structure surveys and 21cm tomography (see e.g.~\cite{Chen:2016zuu,Chen:2016vvw,Ballardini:2016hpi,Palma:2017wxu,LHuillier:2017lgm,Ballardini:2017qwq,Beutler:2019ojk,Ballardini:2019tuc} for the latter two).
 In this context, we see our work as a first step in the direction of probing primordial features with stochastic backgrounds of gravitational waves.
 Feature models are often broadly classified in three types: models with sharp features, resonant features, and primordial standard clocks.
-Our findings here have a broad range of applicability for models falling in the first category, and it would naturally be interesting to study the SGWB signatures of the other types of features.
-Preliminary investigations of resonant features, briefly mentioned at the end of sec.~\ref{sec:Obs2}, actually also hint at corresponding characteristic features in the SGWB, with GW spectra that exhibit structures periodic in $\log k$, this time with $\omegagwlog=\omegalog$ in the simplest cases.
+Our findings here have a broad range of applicability for models falling in the first category, and it would naturally be interesting to study the SGWB signatures of the other types of features.\footnote{See \cite{Braglia:2020taf} for a paper on this subject that appeared after v1 of the present work.} Preliminary investigations of resonant features, mentioned in sec.~\ref{sec:Obs2}, show that they also lead to characteristic features in the SGWB, with GW spectra that exhibit structures periodic in $\log k$.
+The latter are more complicated than for sharp features, ranging from sinusoidal modulations with frequency $\omegalog$ or $2 \omegalog$, to a double structure of the type~\eqref{eq:resonant_template} in general.
 Scalar-induced SGWBs generated during the radiation era have an energy density power spectrum $h^2 \Omega_\textrm{GW} \sim 10^{-5} {\cal P}^2_{\zeta}$.
-Hence, the sensitivites of planned GW observatories enable one to probe properties of the curvature fluctuation only if the latter has a typical amplitude on small scales that is boosted compared to CMB and LSS scales.
+Hence, the sensitivities of planned GW observatories enable one to probe properties of the curvature fluctuation only if the latter has a typical amplitude on small scales that is boosted compared to CMB and LSS scales.
 In our paper, this enhancement is localised in scales and is mainly provided by a copious particle production mechanism.
 However, one may also envisage features that modulate an otherwise smooth power spectrum of large amplitude on its own (say ${\cal P}_\zeta \sim 10^{-5}-10^{-2}$).
 Keeping in mind the `averaging-out' effect explained in this paper, it is likely that features in $\Omega_\textrm{GW}$ are appreciable only if the source modulation in the power spectrum is of order one.
 This by itself can be realised in many different ways.
 For instance, concerning sharp features, one is not forced to consider copious particle production like studied here, characterised by very large occupation numbers.
 Instead, more modest particle production with order unity occupation numbers equally generates the required order unity modulation, and hence visible features in $\Omega_\textrm{GW}$.